atrauzzi/laravel-drydock/readme.md

 ## Usage

+### Local Development - With Infrastructure

+At some point, you'll want to run this project in an environment that is similar to what you will be deploying to.
+This is what laravel-drydock is all about and we accomplish this using Docker containers.

 Please be sure to have the most current versions of docker (>= 1.10) and docker-compose (>= 1.6).
 If you're encountering any issues, this would be a good first thing to check.

 Before getting started, be sure to check the platform specific notes below.
 After that: